python/cpython/Doc/reference/compound_stmts.rst

    statement: break
    statement: continue

-The optional :keyword:`else` clause is executed if the control flow leaves the :keyword:`try` suite, no exception was raised, and no :keyword:`return`, :keyword:`continue`, or :keyword:`break` statement was executed.
-Exceptions in the :keyword:`else` clause are not handled by the preceding :keyword:`except` clauses.
+The optional :keyword:`!else` clause is executed if the control flow leaves the :keyword:`try` suite, no exception was raised, and no :keyword:`return`, :keyword:`continue`, or :keyword:`break` statement was executed.
+Exceptions in the :keyword:`!else` clause are not handled by the preceding :keyword:`except` clauses.

 .. index:: keyword: finally

 If :keyword:`finally` is present, it specifies a 'cleanup' handler.
-The :keyword:`try` clause is executed, including any :keyword:`except` and :keyword:`else` clauses.
+The :keyword:`try` clause is executed, including any :keyword:`except` and :keyword:`!else` clauses.
 If an exception occurs in any of the clauses and is not handled, the exception is temporarily saved.
-The :keyword:`finally` clause is executed.
-If there is a saved exception it is re-raised at the end of the :keyword:`finally` clause.
-If the :keyword:`finally` clause raises another exception, the saved exception is set as the context of the new exception.
+The :keyword:`!finally` clause is executed.
+If there is a saved exception it is re-raised at the end of the :keyword:`!finally` clause.
+If the :keyword:`!finally` clause raises another exception, the saved exception is set as the context of the new exception.
-If the :keyword:`finally` clause executes a :keyword:`return`, :keyword:`break`
+If the :keyword:`!finally` clause executes a :keyword:`return`, :keyword:`break`
 or :keyword:`continue` statement, the saved exception is discarded::

    >>> def f():